omesh-barhate/ByteForge/README.md

 - Test everything with a simple command-line interface

 ## How Indexing Works
-- Uses B-tree indexes (with Google's btree package) for fast primary key lookups
+- B-tree indexes for fast primary key lookups; rebuilt in memory at startup

-- Each table has its own index, rebuilt in memory when you start the program
-- Index files use TLV encoding
-- Only primary key (id) searches are fast; range searches aren't optimized
-- The whole index must fit in memory
+## How the Buffer Pool Works
+- LRU cache stores recently accessed data pages in memory to speed up reads and reduce disk I/O

 ## What You Need
 - Go 1.23 or newer